Noblesville West Middle School Garden Club and HCSWCD Partner to Develop Accessible Raised Garden Beds

-Accessible raised beds are important for persons with physical disabilities and for the elderly but also for anyone who has limitations in movement.
-But building a raised bed to accommodate all needs is difficult.
-For example, the raised garden bed must support a lot of weight especially when the soil is wet.
-It must be deep enough for roots to grow.
-It should allow for persons in wheelchairs to not only fit underneath the raised bed but be able to reach across it as well.
-And then, of course, it should last for more than a few years by delaying rotting while avoiding treated lumber for food safety purposes.
+Accessible raised garden beds offer accessibility for persons with physical disabilities, persons who use a wheelchair, or for some who experience limitations in their physical range of motion.
+This poses a unique opportunity to explore novel and sustainable ways of creating a raised garden bed to meet the needs of persons with physical disabilities and support a healthy garden.
+For a raised garden bed to be successful, it must support a lot of weight especially when the soil is wet, be deep enough for roots to grow, allow for persons in wheelchairs to not only fit underneath the raised bed but be able to reach across it as well, and it should last for more than a few years by delaying decay while avoiding treated lumber for food safety purposes.

-A traditional accessible raised garden bed (like this one) tend to rot or sag within a few years and do not allow for a person in a chair to reasonably reach all areas of the garden.
+Traditional accessible raised garden beds (like this one) tend to rot or sag within a few years and do not allow for a person in a chair to reasonably reach all areas of the garden.
 Other raised bed options were cost prohibitive, like the Terraform Wheelchair Accessible Garden.
 Furthermore, the VegTrug, regretfully not discovered until this year, has a biodegradable permeable liner that allows water to come into contact with the wood.
-This means that the liner would need to be replaced meaning the soil would have to come out with it.
-This is cumbersome.
+This means that the liner would need to be replaced on occasion presenting a cumbersome maintenance challenge.

-After conceptualizing by hand, the design was imported in SketchUp to help us visualize how users could interact with it.
+After conceptualizing the design through sketching and diagramming, the design was imported in SketchUp to help us visualize how users could interact with it.

 The materials being used varied in size to achieve the look we were hoping for.
 We avoided using treated lumber and used only food-grade plastics (HDPE) to line the trough of the bed.
 The bottom of the trough would include a drainage pipe to decrease water-logging and, therefore, weight.
 Furthermore, the design would be fitted with irrigation.

 Constructing First Raised Garden Bed